 Can I go to the supermarket?

-Yes, buy as much as you can at a time to minimize the number of trips, and pick a time when the store is least likely to be crowded.
+Yes, buy as much as you can at a time to minimize the number of trips, but do NOT hoard items.
+Additionally, pick a time when the store is least likely to be crowded.
 Be aware that any surface inside the store may be contaminated, especially the handle of the cart.

 **Grocery delivery and pick-up services are available at certain stores (HyVee, Metcalfe's, Kwik Trip, Woodmans, etc. If you need to go, please note that some local grocery stores are changing their hours and holding special hours for vulnerable guests.**